 England’s historic defeat against Iceland in the Euro 2016 knock-out round certainly got football fans talking.
 But it wasn’t the only fallout from a disappointing tournament for England fans.
 The England captain’s hairline also took a hit following the defeat, with Wayne Rooney’s hair looking much thinner the next day.

 The father of three and world renowned Manchester United player is one of the most famous hair transplant success stories to date.
-Unlike David Beckham’s hair transplant — which has yet to be confirmed — Rooney had been upfront about his hair transplant.
+Unlike David Beckham’s hair transplant and Xherdan Shaqiri’s hair transplant — which have both yet to be confirmed — Rooney had been upfront about his hair transplant.
 He’s paved the way for many more celebrities to reveal their own FUE and FUT hair transplant procedures — you can see many of the most famous celebrity hair transplant before and after photos.